OluwatosinOsho/african-fintech-iam-guardrails/driftctl-report/iam-config-rule.md

 ## 🧠 Summary

 This AWS Config rule acts as an automated guardrail, helping enforce zero tolerance for root level credential misuse.
-It's part of a larger strategy to build a secure, compliant, and investor ready fintech infrastructure in the cloud.
+It's part of a larger strategy to build a secure, compliant, and investor-ready fintech infrastructure in the cloud.